wesbos/beginner-javascript-notes/notes/Module 9꞉ Gettin' Loopy.md

 ![](@attachment/Clipboard_2020-04-14-19-18-55.png) 18:12

-That is how old each person is in miliseconds.
+That is how old each person is in milliseconds.

 We need to convert it into years.
 We need to do some math for that.

-Let's ask ourselves how many miliseconds in a year.
-We know there are 1000 miliseconds in a second, there is 60 seconds in a minute, there is 60 minutes in an hour, there are 24 hours in a day and 365 days in a year.
+Let's ask ourselves how many milliseconds in a year.
+We know there are 1000 milliseconds in a second, there is 60 seconds in a minute, there is 60 minutes in an hour, there are 24 hours in a day and 365 days in a year.

 `1000 x 60 x60 x 24 x 365 = 31536000000`